Vonng/pg_exporter/README.md

 - [1010-pg_citus.yml](config/collector/1010-pg_citus.yml)
 - [2000-pg_heartbeat.yml](config/collector/2000-pg_heartbeat.yml)

+> #### Note
+>
+> Supported version: PostgreSQL 10, 11, 12, 13, 14, 15, 16, 17+
+>
+> But you can still get PostgreSQL 9.4, 9.5, 9.6 support by switching to the older version collector definition

-`pg_exporter` will generate approximately 200~300 metrics for a completely new database cluster.
+`pg_exporter` will generate approximately 600 metrics for a completely new database cluster.
 For a real-world database with 10 ~ 100 tables, it may generate several 1k ~ 10k metrics.

 You may need to modify or disable some database-level metrics on a database with several thousand or more tables in order to complete the scrape in time.

-Config files are using YAML format, there are lots of examples in the [conf](https://github.com/pgsty/pg_exporter/tree/master/config/collector) dir. and here is a [sample](config/collector/000-doc.yml) config.
+Config files are using YAML format, there are lots of examples in the [conf](https://github.com/pgsty/pg_exporter/tree/main/config/collector) dir. and here is a [sample](config/collector/0000-doc.yml) config.

 ```
 #==============================================================#